Building your database

 - When the camera comes up, start scanning your barcodes.

-- The searches in Gamepedia will be done via the 'Add Multiple' feature so make sure you have the correct site selected in that window before your start the search.
+- The searches in CDpedia will be done via the 'Add Multiple' feature so make sure you have the correct site selected in that window before your start the search.

-- If Pocketpedia cannot find Gamepedia connected to the same wireless network, Pocketpedia will ask if you'd like to store the scans so you can store them to send to Gamepedia later.
+- If Pocketpedia cannot find CDpedia connected to the same wireless network, Pocketpedia will ask if you'd like to store the scans so you can store them to send to CDpedia later.
 The number of scanned and stored barcodes will appear on top of the little computer icon on the camera image page.
-Once the two programs are connected to the same wireless network again, go back into the scanning feature in Pocketpedia and tap the little computer icon to send the scans to Gamepedia.
+Once the two programs are connected to the same wireless network again, go back into the scanning feature in Pocketpedia and tap the little computer icon to send the scans to CDpedia.

-Drag the favicon from the browser window over the Gamepedia dock icon and the program will automatically start a search for that particular entry.
-This works with most sites and we'll try to expand this to all search sites in the future.
+Drag the favicon from the browser window over the CDpedia dock icon and the program will automatically start a search for that particular entry.
+This only works with a few select sites at the moment (for example DiscoGS) and only with the Safari browser but we'll try to expand this to other search plug-ins in the future.
 (Make sure you drag the URL icon and not the actual URL address.)

-If you don't have an Internet connection, if Gamepedia can't connect to any of the search sites or if none of the sites have any information about a game, you can also add entries manually.
+If you don't have an Internet connection, if CDpedia can't connect to any of the search sites or if none of the sites have any information about the album, you can also add entries manually.

-- From the Game menu choose 'Add...' or press the plus button on your toolbar.
+- From the Album menu choose 'Add...' or press the plus button on your toolbar.

 - The regular search window will appear.
 Press the 'Add manually' button.